 How to analyze Microsoft Sentinel Daily Cap Alerts - AADNonInteractiveUserSignInLogs

 To avoid unplanned costs for Microsoft Sentinel, it is recommended to set a daily cap and create an analytics rule that triggers an alert when the daily cap is reached.
-Microsoft has published general guidance for monitoring costs here
+Microsoft has published general guidance for monitoring costs here.

 In the past months I have deployed a number of Microsoft Sentinel instances and in many cases the root cause for reaching the daily cap was related to data ingested into the AADNonInteractiveUserSignInLogs table.
-When analyzing the data we often found an individual user that created an unusual high amount of events.
+When analyzing the data we often found an individual user that created an unusually high amount of events.
 This can happen for various reasons such as:

 • The user is still logged on to a device, but has changed their password on another device

-• The user has left the company , but is still logged on to some virtual desktops
+• The user has left the company, but is still logged on to some virtual desktops

 • The user account is disabled, but the user is still logged on somewhere

-Okay, let’s start at the beginning
+Okay, let’s start at the beginning.

 Data Cap